Sparen/Danmakanvas/README.md

 For actual control, `everyinterval()` allows for certain actions to be performed at a set rate.
 For example, `everyinterval(5)` will return true every five frames (e.g. 100, 200, 300, 400ms).
 Please note that Danmakanvas runs at 50 FPS rather than 60 FPS.

+Now, for spawning bullets.
+We can run `new EnemyShot()` to accomplish this.
+The constructor contains a lot of parameters - `EnemyShot(x, y, speed, angle, accel, maxspeed, color, brad, srad, swid, hitbox, vanishtime, currgame)`.
+Most of these are obvious.
+Note that Danmakanvas currently only supports POSITIVE ACCELERATION.
+Slowing down a bullet to a lower max speed does NOT currently work.
+Color is a string, supporting all standard HTML supporte colors - including rgb(r,g,b) and hex notation (with the #).
+The next three parameters control the visuals of the bullet - the bullet radius, stroke radius, and stroke width.
+Hitbox is currently not used but is locked in for futureproofing.

+The vanishtime field of the bullet (EnemyShot) object behaves in a special manner.
+If the provided value is greater than 0, then that denotes how many frames the bullet will exist for before deleting.
+Otherwise the bullet will be deleted when it exits the game bounds.
+By default, the game bounds are a 32 pixel buffer around the canvas.

+Like all JavaScript objects, it is possible to define a function and associate that function as part of the shot object.
+By default, the EnemyShot update runs a basic update that updates position, acceleration, and exist time.
+The EnemyShot `customupdate()` function can be manually overridden to induce interesting behavior, though this functionality has (as of time of writing) not been tested.

 ### Miscellaneous

 * There is no background color set for the canvas.
 Please use CSS for colors.
 We recommend a black or near-black background for the canvas as text defaults to white and as bullets tend to look better on a black background.